23rd – 27th November 2020

 Moderated by Lancaster University NWSSDTP Institutional Lead, Dr Julia Gillen

 The ESRC and NWSSDTP fund a small cohort of Postdoctoral Fellows each year, who are supported to undertake a one year postdoctoral project shortly after completing their PhDs.
-In this session, we will hear about the research undertaken by past and present fellows across a range of disciplines.
-Fellows details and project titles will be made available shortly.
+In this session, we will hear about the research undertaken by past and present fellows across a range of disciplines:

 Wednesday 25th November